sonic-net/SONiC/doc/mgmt/gnmi/SONiC_GNOI_Server_Interface_Design.md

 # Scope
 This document describes the high level design of SONiC gNOI Server Interface.

 GNOI support comes as a natural extension to preexisting gNMI support.
-GNOI RPCs are exposed on the same port as the gNMI server.
+GNOI RPCs are exposed on the same server/port as the gNMI server.
 For more information regarding gNMI, please refer to the [gNMI HLD](https://github.com/ganglyu/SONiC/blob/012afe049a707da87ac258c8aca5c501172d0f33/doc/mgmt/gnmi/SONiC_GNMI_Server_Interface_Design.md).

 ## 1 Project Goal Summary
 Network engineers (NE) currently rely on command line interfaces (CLI) to operate SONiC devices.
 We plan to replace CLI by GNOI API, which will help minimize network engineers’ manual touches on SONiC devices.